An Easter blessing to you...

 INRI

-Before the Hebrew alphabet that was used then and today, Hebrew was written by Moses and David in a picture language.
-In Genesis 1:1 God is called Elohiym, but after creating man in 2:4 He is called Yehovah, literally YHWH.
+Before the Hebrew alphabet that was used then and today, Hebrew was written by Moses and David in a picture language called paleo Hebrew.
+In Genesis 1:1 God is called Elohim, but after creating man in 2:4 He is called Yahweh, transliterated YHWH.
 The pictures for the letters are:

 Y - Hand